TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 ## Consistent Writes

 Sadly, consistent reads aren't enough to ensure overall consistency.
 Consider two transactions that are incrementing a counter value.
 Each reads the current value, increments it and then writes it back.
-It doesn't matter what order the transactions are in, you get the same result of 2.
+It doesn't matter what order the transactions are in, the end result is that the counter is increased by two.
 Unless the transactions overlap, in which case the second transaction won't see the change that the first transaction is in the middle of making, and will overwrite it.

 This *lost update* problem isn't too hard for a database to handle, as both transactions are reading from and writing to a common location.
 However, you can get a similar *write skew* problem if two transactions read from the same location but write to different locations.
 Even worse are *phantom reads* where one transaction queries the database and finds nothing, while the other transaction is writing data that the query would have found.